aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoa/pagenumberlistseparator/_index.md

 ---
 title: FieldToa.PageNumberListSeparator
 second_title: Aspose.Words for .NET API Reference
 description: FieldToa property.
-Gets or sets the character sequence that is used to separate two page numbers in a page number list in C#
+Gets or sets the character sequence that is used to separate two page numbers in a page number list in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fieldtoa/pagenumberlistseparator/